Submitting to

 Visit Manuscript Central to upload your submission.

-Contact the editors, Matthew A. Cronin or Elizabeth George with any questions.
+Contact the editors, Gary Ballinger or Cristina Gibson with any questions.

 Annals contributions should:

-- Have a broad scope to appeal to general interest, but not too broad that it cannot all be covered in one article
+• Have a broad scope to appeal to general interest, but not so broad that it cannot all be covered in one article

 Submission Requirements

-Authors interested in publishing articles in Annals must first submit a brief proposal outlining their project.
-If the proposal is accepted, the author will be invited to submit an article.
+Authors interested in publishing articles in Annals must first submit a brief proposal outlining their article.
+If the proposal is accepted, the authors will be invited to submit a full manuscript.

 Submitting an Article Proposal